Chapmip/micropython-stm32-examples/README.md

 Test the inbuilt accelerometer on the Pyboard using Micropython (pyb) I2C calls — NOT bare-metal methods!

-*Note: the accelerometer does not respond at all until powered from the PB5 output line, and then does not return valid readings until configured correctly*
+*Note: the accelerometer does not respond at all until powered from the PB5 output line, and then does not return valid readings until configured correctly.*

 ### `c9.i2c_test_int()`

-Read from the internal I2C accelerometer on the Pyboard using a stack of bare-metal methods addressing the STM32 I2C1 peripheral block
+Read from the internal I2C accelerometer on the Pyboard using a stack of bare-metal methods addressing the STM32 I2C1 peripheral block.

 ### `c9.i2c_scan()`

-Scan for any active I2C devices on the bus using a stack of bare-metal methods addressing the STM32 I2C1 peripheral block, reporting the addresses polled and any acknowledgements received
+Scan for any active I2C devices on the bus using a stack of bare-metal methods addressing the STM32 I2C1 peripheral block, reporting the addresses polled and any acknowledgements received.

 ### `c9.i2c_test_ext()`

-Read from the external Bosch BMP280 digital temperature and pressure sensor over the I2C bus using a stack of bare-metal methods addressing the STM32 I2C1 peripheral block
+Read from the external Bosch BMP280 digital temperature and pressure sensor over the I2C bus using a stack of bare-metal methods addressing the STM32 I2C1 peripheral block.

-*Note: the calculation of temperature and pressure from the raw readings is a complex computation that needs to take into account the calibration values that are pre-programmed into the device, so this procedure is not implemented and raw readings only are returned*
+*Note: the calculation of temperature and pressure from the raw readings is a complex computation that needs to take into account the calibration values that are pre-programmed into the device, so this procedure is not implemented and raw readings only are returned.*

 ## [`c10.py`](/c10.py) — Serial Peripheral Interface (SPI) bus